 However, the summer solstice was in Virgo roughly between the seventh and the fifth millennium BC!
 And for Hanuman/Virgo to reach out for the Sun would mean that the Sun was even further away – closer to Leo, or even in the Leo itself, which brings us to anywhere between 10-6th millennium BC!

 Seeing that Hanuman will swallow the Sun Indra hits him with a thunderbolt and he loses his jaw.
-The jaw falls on the Earth as a ball of fire.
+The jaw falls on the Earth like a ball of fire.
 This enranges Vayu, the god of wind, who removes the air, and people start suffocating.

 It is tempting to imagine that “the jaw” of Hanuman could have been a meteorite that hit the Earth